strandjs/SOC_Analyst_Labs/courseFiles/tools/zeek.md

 Zeek (formerly known as Bro) is a powerful network security monitoring platform.
 Unlike traditional packet analyzers, Zeek operates as a network security engine that passively monitors traffic and generates rich logs describing network activity.
 For SOC Analysts, Zeek is invaluable for detecting anomalies, understanding protocol behavior, and performing incident response.

-!!I was unable to install and configure zeek so this page was created from resources I found online

 ---